typessymptoms

 While lifestyle management forms the foundation of vestibular migraine care, there are circumstances where prompt medical evaluation is essential.
 Seek urgent care if vestibular symptoms are accompanied by sudden severe headache unlike any previous experience, neurological symptoms such as weakness, slurred speech, vision loss, or difficulty walking, or if a first episode of vertigo lasts more than 24 hours without a prior diagnosis.

-Understanding how migraine differs from other types of headache is also useful context, as it helps clarify why vestibular migraine belongs in the same treatment framework as other migraine types despite its unusual symptom profile.
+Understanding how migraine differs from other types of headache is also useful context.
+It helps clarify why vestibular migraine belongs in the same treatment framework as other migraine types despite its unusual symptom profile.

 If you are navigating vestibular migraine and have not yet started tracking your episodes in a structured way, beginning that process is the single most impactful first step you can take.
-Calma is designed specifically for this purpose — helping you see the patterns that lead to better conversations with your doctor and, ultimately, to fewer days derailed by dizziness.
+Calma is designed specifically for this purpose.
+It helps you see the patterns that lead to better conversations with your doctor and, ultimately, to fewer days derailed by dizziness.

 Download on the App Store